louislef299/aws-sso/README.md

 kubectl krew install louislef299/aws-sso
 ```

-Or build from source: `make aws-sso`

 Or manually download from [release assets][]

+Or build from source: `just build`

 ### Verify the Binary